-- a) Is the amendment consistent with this Technical Bulletin? - b) Is the amendment consistent with the WMP objectives, or does the amendment propose a change to the WMP objectives? - c) Is there an alternative method to deal with the request rather than amending the WMP? - d) Is the request within the scope of the WMP? - e) Is the request related to any ongoing data or effectiveness monitoring commitments? - f) Is the request supported by other potentially affected parties? - g) Is the amendment required to comply with other regulatory requirements? - h) Has the amendment request been considered previously? - i) Does the amendment have the potential to negatively affect dam safety/public safety? - j) Does the amendment have potential impacts on socio-economic or environmental considerations?
+- b) Is the amendment consistent with the WMP objectives, or does the amendment propose a change to the WMP objectives? - c) Is there an alternative method to deal with the request rather than amending the WMP? - d) Is the request within the scope of the WMP? - e) Is the request related to any ongoing data or effectiveness monitoring commitments? - f) Is the request supported by other potentially affected parties? - g) Is the amendment required to comply with other regulatory requirements? - h) Has the amendment request been considered previously? - i) Does the amendment have the potential to negatively affect dam safety/public safety? - j) Does the amendment have potential impacts on socio-economic or environmental considerations?